YaleBioImaging/yrt-pet/docs/source/usage/scanner.md

 - `energyLLD` : Energy Low-Level-Discriminant (keV).
 Only used in Scatter estimation.

+An optional field can be used to mask detectors:

+- `detMask` : Path to mask file.
+The mask file stores one boolean per detector (in the same order as the LUT file): `true` if the detector is acive, `false` if it is masked.
+The file is store in binary format, without header, and with one byte per detector.

 ### Example

 Here's an example of a Scanner's JSON file